EricWVGG/sanity-plugin-next-redirects/README.md

 # sanity-plugin-next-redirects

+In a normal NextJS install, redirects take the form of a hard-coded table in the `next.config.ts` file.
+This usually works pretty well, but it turns into a hassle when active CMS users start playing around with the toys you’ve built.

-If you’ve ever dealt with an “SEO guy”, you know they are _very_ interested in your redirects table.
-And if you are using NextJS, this means it’s in your codebase, so it’s hands-off to them.
+And if you’ve ever dealt with an “SEO guy”, you know they are _very_ interested in your redirects table.
+Get ready for hela support tickets.

-This plugin…

-- creates a new `Redirects` document type in Sanity
-- which your SEO guy can “safely” use to create redirects
-- and when your users change slugs on documents, they’ll be given a popup asking if a redirect should be automatically generated
+This plugin creates a new `redirect` document type in Sanity.
+When your users change slugs on documents, they’ll be given a popup asking if a redirect should be ✨automagically✨ generated.
+Plus, you get a convenient Sanity UI for your SEO guy to wreck havoc with.
+And you even get some handy tools for your Sitemap and RSS feeds to boot!

-- and incidentally produces some cool helpers for your `sitemap.xml` and `rss.xml` feed too
+// image here

-* A site can, of course, get donked up by careless redirects.
-Make sure you trust anyone who has access to this.
+Note: A site can get seriously donked up by careless redirects. 👮🏻‍♂️ _Make sure you trust anyone who gets access to this._ 🚓

 ## Installation